platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 mkdir .platform/scripts
 ```

-Create a new Javascript file inside the `scripts` folder with the following content:
+Create a new JavaScript file inside the `scripts` folder with the following content:

 ```javascript
 {